 In 2012 the NWS Central Region identified five offices to begin the impact based convective warning experimental product to better communicate threats to partners and constituents.
 The “Impacts-Based Warnings” demonstration was well received and the demonstration was expanded to all 38 Central Region offices in the spring of 2013.
-The positive feedback is supporting a continued expansion in the spring of 2015 to include 19 Southern Region offices, 7 in Eastern Region and 3 Western Region offices.
+The positive feedback supported a continued expansion in the spring of 2015 to include 19 Southern Region offices, 7 Eastern Region and 3 Western Region offices.
 On October 1, 2015, 13 Southern Region coastal Weather Forecast Offices join the impact based convective warning experiment for a total of 80 WFOs participating nationwide.

 Any effort to change core convective warning products must operate under tight restrictions, including time constraints and procedural limitations.
 In addition, any radical changes to the convective warning products would demand a rather large adjustment by core customers and partners, and a massive public education effort.
 Therefore, this demonstration will work within the boundaries of the well-established weather enterprise infrastructure to ensure easy absorption into mass communication channels.